International Women’s Day 2023 – History, Facts and Celebration

 - Who Can Extend Their Support on Women’s Day

-March 8th is observed as the International Women’s Day every year and re-establishes the importance of women empowerment.
-Over the years, this day has lost its socio-political significance and have become a day when women are generally appreciated for their contribution to world community.
+8th March is observed as International Women’s Day every year and re-establishes the importance of women empowerment.
+Over the years, this day has lost its socio-political significance and has become a day when women are generally appreciated for their contribution to the world community.
 By understanding the history of International Women’s Day, one can truly appreciate its significance.

 More than 100 years ago, International Women’s Day was recognized as the day when womanhood will be celebrated and cherished.
 The legacy of Women’s day has its fair share of sacrifices and struggles ingrained into it.
 But today, it is seen as the day when the contribution of women to society, economy and politics is recognized and appreciated.
 By reminiscing the history and foundation of Women’s day, one can come to fully understand the meaning of this day and celebrate it with full fervour.